angular-es/Angular-es/aio-es/content/guide/dynamic-component-loader.md

 {@a common-interface}

-## _AdComponent_ インターフェース
+## The _AdComponent_ interface

-広告バナーでは、すべてのコンポーネントが共通の `AdComponent` インターフェースを実装して、
-コンポーネントにデータを渡すためのAPIを標準化します。

-次の2つのサンプルコンポーネントと、参照のための `AdComponent` インターフェースがあります：
+In the ad banner, all components implement a common `AdComponent` interface to standardize the API for passing data to the components.

+Here are two sample components and the `AdComponent` interface for reference:

 <code-tabs>